 After several rounds of testing, these maple pecan snickerdoodles came out soft and chewy with irresistible maple and cinnamon flavors.
 Chopped pecans in the dough add texture and a pecan baked on top of each cookie is a pretty finishing touch!

-This recipe is part of my annual Christmas cookie countdown called Sally’s Cookie Palooza.
-Every year since 2013, I switch gears from pie crust and Thanksgiving pies, and I work on a handful of new Christmas cookie recipes and publish the 10 best ones for readers to enjoy!
-You can browse dozens of recipes on the Sally’s Cookie Palooza page.
+This recipe is part of my annual holiday cookie countdown called Sally’s Cookie Palooza.
+Every year since 2013, I work on a handful of new cookie recipes and publish the 10 best ones for readers to enjoy.
+It’s the biggest, tastiest event of the year on my website!

 Tell Me About These Maple Pecan Snickerdoodles